 You might be surprised to learn that Roman Mars does not hold a degree in architecture or design.
 He actually studied plant population genetics.
 It’s a long story.
 Nevertheless, Fast Company named Mars one of the 100 Most Creative People in 2013 and he was a TED main stage speaker in 2015.
 He produced the most successful crowdfunding campaigns for a podcast in Kickstarter history, and he continues to captivate listeners everywhere as the creator and host of 99pi.

 Avery Trufelman thought she wanted to be an industrial designer, but decided she’d rather make audio stories about design.
-She is a fierce defender of Millennial Pink, and her favorite font is the official typeface of Sweden, Sweden Sans.
+She is a fierce defender of Millennial Pink (though her favorite color is Baker-Miller Pink), and her favorite font is the official typeface of Sweden, Sweden Sans.

 Katie Mingle hails from Chicago’s Third Coast International Audio Festival, where she spent a few years producing Re:sound, eating tacos, and shivering.
 Beyond editing 99% Invisible, Mingle also reports and produces for the show.
 After living on the Gulf Coast, the East Coast and the Third Coast, she’s finally settled on the West Coast.

 Delaney Hall is the Senior Editor for 99% Invisible.
 She also reports and produces stories for the show.
 Before joining the team, she helped launch Reveal, an investigative radio show and podcast.
 She also worked as a producer for State of the Re:Union, where she won a Peabody Award, and co-created the Austin Music Map, one of ten Localore projects aimed at inventing new kinds of storytelling for public media.
 Long ago, she worked with the Third Coast International Audio Festival, just like Katie and Roman.